College of Immigration and Citizenship Consultants

-The College of Immigration and Citizenship Consultants (the College, CICC Collège des consultants en immigration et en citoyenneté, CCIC) is the Canada-wide regulatory authority created to protect consumers by overseeing regulated immigration and citizenship consultants and international student advisors.
+The College of Immigration and Citizenship Consultants (the College, CICC Collège des consultants en immigration et en citoyenneté, CCIC) is the Canada-wide regulatory college created to protect consumers by overseeing regulated immigration and citizenship consultants and international student advisors.

 Pursuant to the College of Immigration and Citizenship Consultants Act (S.C.
 2019, c.
 29, s.
 292) the College Act, the opening of the College was established by a Ministerial Order, which approved the previous regulator, the Immigration Consultants of Canada Regulatory Council ICCRC, to continue as the College.
 The College officially opened on November 23, 2021.

 According to Canadian federal law, immigration consultants who provide their assistance for Canadian immigration or international student services for a fee need to be registered with the College and must be accredited as Regulated Canadian Immigration Consultants (RCICs) or Regulated International Student Immigration Advisors (RISIAs), respectively.
 (To act as an immigration consultant in Quebec, a person must be registered with the College, recognized by the Ministry of Immigration, Francisation and Integration, and registered on the Registre québécois des consultants en immigration.)

 Its head office is located in Burlington, Ontario.